garywongkai/tp/docs/UserGuide.md

 * The END_DATETIME must be on the same date as the START_DATETIME.
 E.g. START_DATETIME = 2024-07-07 12:00 and END_DATETIME = 2024-07-07 17:00
 * When adding multiple persons to schedule, said schedule must not be a duplicate in any of these persons.
 * Manual clicking of Contact list might be necessary to update changes done by user on slower devices.
+* Disclamier: If there are 2 persons with the same name, the group schedule will still show 2 participants, but both participants has the same name.
+To know what is considered a duplicate person, see Duplication under the [field constraints](#field-constraints) section.

 Examples:
 * `addSched 4 s/Exam start/2024-03-05 16:00 end/2024-03-05 18:00` will add the 4th person in the address list to the `Exam` event which